RivaD2/reading-notes/401/class-02.md

     3. use the require function to load the module
     - Remember, npm comes with Node.js

 **Easy right?**

   ![easy](https://media.giphy.com/media/XHy2u1erzDnAgGiIKp/giphy.gif)

 **That you've had a quick recap on Node and how to create/load modules, I will cover some questions related to Node.js and then provide you with some terminology that you may find handy:**

 1. Why would you want to run JavaScript code outside of a browser you might ask?
 The browser is great, don't get me wrong.
-The fact is though,is that we can do things outside of the browser with Node.js that we can't do inside of a browser:
+The fact is, is that we can do things outside of the browser with Node.js that we can't do inside of a browser:
     - JS becomes even more powerful as we are given the access to API's which have the ability to manipulate the file system and OS
     - We are given CRUD operations (for database management)
     - external packages are load as dependencies once Node.js is installed